MayankDhankhar/floe/README.md

 ## How to run

-Step - 1 : Open terminal in the root of your project i.e., rickAndMorty folder.
+Step - 1 : Open terminal in the root of your project.

 Step - 2 : Run command :
            npm install